Improving the Relevance of University Training to Labour Market Demands in Africa

 An in-depth literature review and syntheses on the relevance of university training to labour market demands will be conducted.
 Secondly, an online survey and e-forum dialogue will also be conducted with relevant stakeholders across Africa.
 Respondents will be drawn from the membership lists of the ATPS, Association for Development of Education in Africa- Working Group on Higher Education (ADEA-WGHE) and Association of African Universities (AAU).
 These membership lists are comprised of the academia, private sector actors, policymakers, and the civil society actors.

 A comprehensive report on how to improve the relevance of university training to the labour market demands in Africa will be produced.
 The report is expected to identify the factors that make university training relevant to the productive sector and labour market demands in Africa; identify the strategies for effective linkages and collaborations between African universities and industries as an effective way to solve some of the challenges facing African universities.
 The report will emphasize the role of governments in facilitating and enhancing university-industry linkage in Africa.
-Furthermore, the report will identify some reforms necessary to enhance relevance of university education to labour market in Africa among others.
+Furthermore, the report will identify some reforms necessary to enhance the relevance of university education to the labour market in Africa among others.